 10. Measure Social Media Reach

 This is yet another important factor that gives you deeper insight into why your competitors might rank higher than you in SERPs.
-Social media signals can contribute significantly to website ranking, especially since the introduction of Google+.
+Social media signals can contribute significantly to website ranking.

 Check which social media sites your competitors are visible on, their level of engagement on these sites, their number of followers/fans and how often they interact with their followers on each platform.
 Also check the average number of mentions they get over a period of time on social media.

 You can see a quick social media influence analysis of your site against your competitors' sites with a WooRank review, as shown in the sample screenshot below:

 These are the main criteria you should consider for an SEO competitive analysis of your site.
 Once you have all the comparative study data, determine which factors are missing or could be improved on your site, and start to implement changes based on what might have the most impact.
 A good competitive SEO analysis lays a strong foundation for building a fantastic and long-lasting website structure.